-You qualify for subsidised care if you’re a citizen, resident or hold a work visa that is valid for two years or more from when you first arrive.
+You qualify for subsidised care if you are a citizen, resident or hold a valid work visa for that is valid for two years or more from the date you arrive.
 If you meet these criteria, then your children aged 17 years or under will also be eligible for publicly funded healthcare.

-If you’re on a work visa that's for less than two years, you’ll need to pay for your healthcare, as and when you need it.
+If you are on a work visa that is for less than two years, you will need to pay for your healthcare, as and when you need it.
 However most costs of injuries from accidents are covered by our accident compensation scheme, ACC.

 There are some exceptions to these rules, so check all the details on the Ministry of Health eligibility page.

 Most of the costs of injuries from accidents are covered by New Zealand’s unique personal accident compensation scheme which is run by the Accident Compensation Corporation (ACC).